Pokoyokjk/TFG_Gloria/docs/4_deployment_tutorial.rst

    .. note::

-   Tokens must be generated manually by a SEGB admin (who knows the secret) using `token_generator_script.py` and are unique to each user.
+   Tokens must be generated manually by a SEGB admin (who knows the secret) using `SEGB Token Generator Script <https://github.com/gsi-upm/segb/blob/main/server/token_generator_script.py>_` and are unique to each user.
 The tokens are valid for a limited time and should be kept secure.
 The server will not accept expired or invalid tokens.
 Additionally, tokens should be refreshed periodically to maintain security.

 #.
 Finally, execute docker compose in the directory where your ``docker-compose.yaml`` file is located: